-A detailed summary of the submissions against the specific design elements of SPP7.3, and general comments on the development is provided at Attachment 8 to Report CJ003-02/21.
+A detailed summary of the submissions against the specific design elements of SPP7.3, and general comments on the development is provided at Attachment 8 to this Report.

 Applicant engagement with surrounding residents

 One of the reasons Council deferred the application at its meeting held on 8 December 2020 (C126-12/20 refers) was to allow the applicant to engage with residents adjoining and near the subject site.